 Social services and emergency assistance is available in Florida from the Miami-Dade Salvation Army.
-For almost 100 years they have been trying to help lower income families meet their basic needs and have provided food, housing, emergency rent/utilities, and so called lodges.
+For almost 100 years they have been trying to help lower income families meet their basic needs.
+The Chjristian church has provided free food, housing, emergency rent/utilities, a Family Store and so called lodges.
 If the organization can’t meet your needs, they will often provide referrals to other local resources.
 Get information on federal or state government programs or other non-profits in Miami when the Salvation Army cannot provide the assistance you need.

 Helping Hands is yet another housing program, and this is for people who need more time to get settled into a new home or apartment.
 People who have shown progress and are on the road to success, but require further time to improve their credit or save money, are prime candidates for the Helping Hands program.
 Dial 305.637.6700.

 Here’s Hope focuses on people with HIV/AIDS in Miami-Dade County.
 Individuals can get counseling, transportation to appointments, and medical monitoring services.
 They get this and more in order to help with managing their disease.

 Corps Community Center is the Salvation Army program that offers social services, advice, and other support to needy.
 Case workers and volunteers provide people with a warm environment for both community outreach and worship.
 Some of the programs offered on site include food banks, youth programs, music education, libraries, job and health fairs, workshops on budgeting, and sports activities.
 Also learn about public assistance programs at the centers, and get help in applying for resources such as food stamps or LIHEAP.

 The Salvation Army provides disaster assistance to South Florida as needed.
 They are one of the nation’s leaders in offering emergency response services.
 Impacted families get immediate care and long term support in addressing both a natural or man made disaster.
 They offer the community food, comfort, limited financial aid, grief counseling and more.